feathersjs/feathers/learn.md

 weight: 2
 ---

 So you're ready to learn more about Feathers, eh?
-If you haven't checked out the [Quick Start guide](/quick-start/) head over there first to get a brief intro to the basic concepts in a Feathers app.
-On this page you'll find additional resources and guides about Feathers.
+If you haven't checked out the [Quick Start guide](/quick-start/) head over there first to get a brief intro to the basic parts of a Feathers app.
+On this page you'll find additional resources and guides about to do more with Feathers.

 ## Front-end Frameworks